LeTarrask/LeTarrask/swift.md

 ### Project #3: Social Media
 Let users share to Facebook and Twitter by modifying project 1.
 1- Techniques:
+[] - Simple project to create an ActivityViewController and genereate a share screen

+2- Step-by-step:

+3- Challenges:
+Try adding the image name to the list of items that are shared.
+The activityItems parameter is an array, so you can add strings and other things freely (It's just a matter of adding the string to the array); Add a bar button item to the main view controller that recommends the app (it's just a matter of repeating the tutorial); Add a bar button item that shows their score when tapped (this challenge is also a practice one).

+### Milestone #2: Welcome to UIKit
+create an app that lists various world flags in a table view 1- Techniques:
+[] -

+2- Step-by-step:

+3- Challenges:

+### Project #4: Easy Browser
+Embed Web Kit and learn about delegation, KVO, classes and UIToolbar.
+1- Techniques:
 [] -

 2- Step-by-step: